EXPLAINER: How US is expanding aid to Ukrainian refugees

 IS THAT A LARGE NUMBER OF REFUGEES?

-Not relative to the need, considering there are about 3.5 million who have fled Ukraine and millions more who are displaced within the country.
+Not relative to the need, considering the number who have already fled Ukraine and the millions more who are displaced within the country.

 It’s also not large by historic standards.
 The U.S. took in more than 200,000 refugees, mostly from Southeast Asia, in 1980 alone.
 The total between 1975-1981 was more than 735,000, according to State Department figures.
 Since August, when the U.S. withdrew from Afghanistan, the U.S. has admitted more than 76,000 Afghans, including large numbers of former military interpreters and their families.